 On December 19, 2007 the Company acquired a 29.99% interest in Ekco S.A.B. ("Ekco") for \$23.0 million, consisting of cash paid at closing of \$22.3 million and acquisition related costs of \$619,000.
 Ekco is one of Mexico's leading housewares companies and manufactures and sells cookware and distributes bakeware, kitchenware, cutlery, dinnerware, flatware and related items.
 Ekco markets its products in Mexico under the Ekco®, Vasconia®, Regal®, H. Steele®, Presto® and Thermos® brands.
 Shares of Ekco's capital stock are traded on the Bolsa Mexicana de Valores, S.A. de C.V., (the Mexican Stock Exchange), under the symbol BMV: EKCO.
 The agreement provides the Company the right, for a period of 30 days beginning on the first anniversary of the closing date, to require Ekco to acquire its 29.99% interest for an amount equal to the original purchase price.
 The agreement also provides the Company with the option, after the second year following the closing date, for a period of three years, to (i) require Ekco to purchase the Company's 29.99% interest for an amount equal to the fair market value at the time as determined by an independent appraisal, or (ii) require the primary shareholders who control a majority of the outstanding shares of Ekco, to tender their shares in the event the Company makes a public tender offer for 100% of the outstanding shares of Ekco not owned by the Company.
 The Company has accounted for its investment in Ekco using the equity method of accounting.
 The allocation of the purchase price of Ekco has not been finalized at December 31, 2007 and is pending the completion of a third party valuation.
-The effect, if any, of the experiment of the Company's proportionate share of Ekco's tangible and identifiable intangible assets that may result from the third party valuation is not likely to be material to the Company's consolidated financial statements for the year ended December 31, 2007.
-Due to the timing of the acquisition, the Company's proportionate share of Ekco's results of operations for th
+The effect, if any, of the step-up in value of the Company's proportionate share of Ekco's tangible and identifiable intangible assets that may result from the third party valuation is not likely to be material to the Company's consolidated financial statements for the year ended December 31, 2007 was not material to the Company's 2007 consolidated financial statements.